Indian Institute of Planning and Management: Facilities and faculty

 IIPM has a three-acre campus in New Delhi.
-The facilities at the branches vary but are usually less extensive.

-Arindam Chaudhuri is Honorary Dean of IIPM.
-The regular faculty of the institute comprises its own alumni and visiting professors.
+The facilities at the branches vary but are usually less extensive compared to the main campus.
+The teaching faculty of the institute mostly comprises its own alumni and visiting professors.
 About 20% of the faculty have doctoral degrees.
 According to the Financial Times, IIPM has recruited many international professors to teach in India.
 The institute has built up its teaching faculty by recruiting its own alumni.
-Under the Global Outreach Programme, IIPM invites faculty members from business schools across the world to its campuses to teach its students.
+Under the Global Outreach Programme, IIPM invites faculty members from business schools to its campuses to teach its students.

 Academics

 Offered programmes

 IIPM is an academic partner of Manonmaniam Sundaranar University, which issues degrees to IIPM students.
 According to the institute, it offers international programmes and programmes under its School of Business and Economy.
 These include undergraduate programs in planning and entrepreneurship lasting three years and postgraduate programs in the same subject lasting two years.
 A one-year postgraduate course is available for working executives with at least two years of past work experience.
 The institute also offers PhD and Fellowship programmes for postgraduates.
 The institute does not award BBA or MBA degrees; it awards certificates for its students who can then apply for degrees from allied institutions.
 Since 2010, IIPM students can get MBA and BBA degrees from Manonmaniam Sundaranar University.